Skip to main content

 Read-onlyIdempotent

-Check the health of an Open Policy Agent server.
-Optionally require bundles or plugins to be healthy.
+Check the health of an OPA instance by hitting the /health endpoint.
+Optionally require the bundle or all plugins to be healthy as well.

 Instructions